opral/monorepo/inlang/source-code/cli/README.md

 npx @inlang/cli project validate
 ```

+**Options**

+The translate command has the following options:

+- `--project <path>`: Specifies the path to the project root.
+The default project root is the current working directory.

 This will launch an interactive prompt that will guide you through the process of migrating the inlang configuration file.

 ## `lint`